Observer News and Politics

 Defending America requires keeping secrets.

 Mr. Powell never made his use of a private account secret and he never tried to hide anything.
 Everyone knew why he used his private email address.
 He did fail to retain records; a lot of his private email is lost.
 But there is a major difference between Colin Powell and Hillary Clinton: there is no indication Mr. Powell routinely passed highly classified information through personal email.
-Investigators found two Powell emails with information that was later classified.
+Investigators found

 The report indicates Mr. Powell’s mishandling of classified information was incidental and likely unintentional.
 It strongly suggests Ms. Clinton’s mishandling was wanton—her routine, preferred procedure.